subverb/cautl/README.md

 * subverb - https://git.dresden.micronet24.de/benjamin/subverb.git or the local submodule
 * openssl
 * ruby
+* libengine-pkcs11-openssl (or libengine-pkcs11-openssl1.1 - depending on your openssl version)

 With this software availble, `cautl` should do its work and `cautl init` should initialize your certificate store.